ahmedmmkms/last-mile-control-tower/README.md

 - [Sprint 1 Plan](docs/sprint-1-plan.md) - 🚧 Planned
 - [Sprint 1 Progress](docs/sprint-1-summary.md) - ⏳ Not Started

+## Database Setup

+For detailed instructions on setting up a free PostgreSQL database, see our [Database Setup Guide](docs/database-setup-guide.md).

 ## Deployment

 For detailed instructions on deploying to Vercel, see our [Vercel Deployment Guide](docs/vercel-deployment-guide.md) or the [Step-by-Step Vercel Guide](docs/vercel-step-by-step-guide.md).